-This past week I had the opportunity to join a small group of my The Immersion classmates on a voluntary, 3-day “walkabout”.
-A walkabout, in this context, is meant to practice for a survival situation in which the group is traveling, hopefully towards rescue.
+This past week I had the opportunity to join a small group of my Immersion classmates on a voluntary, 3-day survival trek.
+This practice is meant to prepare for a survival situation in which the group is traveling, hopefully towards rescue.
 The other type of survival trip we practice is “basecamp” survival.
 This is where you set up camp in one location and wait for rescue to come to you.

 While this wasn’t meant to be a full survival situation, it was set up as more of a “hike-gone-wrong” scenario.
 We were told to bring only a day pack, with no sleeping gear, and a maximum 1 liter container of food.
 We would attempt to eat off the land as much as possible.

 It all began on a Tuesday morning, when our group of 12 (3 instructors and 9 students) were driven about an hour away from the school and dropped at the end of a forest service road.

 As we walked, the instructors would point out different wild edible plants, which we would pick and either eat on the spot or put in our “gathering bags” for a communal dinner later that evening.
 We soon left the trail and headed off into the heavy brush, bushwhacking our way across the landscape.
 After a few hours of the hairiest hiking I’d ever encountered, we made it to a beautiful canyon with a small river.
 We took a break there to gather some more food, nap, and a few of us tried our hand at fishing.